Lindy West Unedited: Shrill, Fatness, & The Joys Of Post-Sex Carb Loading

 Advertisement

-That’s why Shrill, the new Hulu series based on Lindy West’s bestselling memoir of the same name, is such a fat, big, juicy deal.
+That’s why Shrill, the new series based on Lindy West’s bestselling memoir of the same name, is such a fat, big, juicy deal (and will now air in Canada on Crave TV beginning May 3).
 Not just because it’s great TV, though it really is fantastic: tender, fully-realized, hilarious and constantly surprising.
 Not just because it stars a fat woman, though Aidy Bryant is a total revelation as Annie.
 But also because there is no way you could watch it and not see the beauty and value in fat women.
 Because the fat bodies are so lovingly shot you will want to take screen caps and frame them on your wall.
 Because Annie already says “fuck you” to a fat shamer in episode one, even if it’s under her breath.

 None of that is by accident.
 As West explained to me when I caught up with her in Austin, Texas preparing for the show’s premiere at SXSW, “We talked about this a lot.
 It’s this complicated contradiction.
 You want to make a show about a fat girl that’s not about being fat because the whole point is, she has this whole other big complicated life like anyone else.
 The difference is that she constantly has people intrude on her life to remind her about her body.”
 In our conversation, we touched on everything: clothes, pasta, abortion, and whether fat-shaming will ever really end.